Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 It might be wired differently than what society expects, but that doesn't make it defective.
 It makes it yours.

-And the more you swap “should” for “what supports me?”, the more you begin to build a life that is actually sustainable.
+The more you swap "should" for "what supports me?", the more you start building a life that is actually sustainable.
 Actually joyful.
 Actually yours.
+That life might not include 5 AM journaling, inbox zero, or Marie Kondo-level minimalism.
+But it will include ease.
+Integrity.
+Enoughness.

-Final Thoughts: Burn the Rulebook, Build Your Own
+Burn the Rulebook, Build Your Own

+So here's your invitation: notice the "shoulds."
+Replace them with curiosity.
+Build your own definitions of enough.
 Make space for the supports that actually work for you.

 You don't have to fit into neurotypical expectations to live a rich, connected, meaningful life.
 You just have to find the rhythms that let you feel like yourself, and honor the fact that that's more than enough.